 What Teachers Should Know

 Fragile X syndrome (FXS), also known as Martin-Bell syndrome, is the most common cause of inherited intellectual disability.
 FXS is caused by a change in a gene on the X chromosome.
-This change results in an inability to make a protein needed for normal brain development.
+This change means the body can't make a protein needed for normal brain development.

 FXS affects both males and females, but is more common in males.
-FXS can result in:
+FXS can lead to:

 - developmental delays